Best mountain bike brakes 2025

 How to choose the best mountain bike brakes

-Read on to find the answers to your questions about mountain bike brakes covering everything from rotor size to brand nuances.
+Read on to find the answers to your questions about mountain bike brakes, covering everything from rotor size to brand nuances.

 Do bigger rotors stop better?

 To put it in the shortest way possible, yes.
-Larger rotors provide more leverage which will result in a sharper feel and more power.
-Bigger rotors also resist heat build-up better which is invaluable when it comes to long descents.
+Larger rotors provide more leverage, which will result in a sharper feel and more power.
+Bigger rotors also resist heat build-up better, which is invaluable when it comes to long descents.
 However, that comes with the price of increased weight.

 How many miles do MTB brakes last?

-Your brake rotors are also consumable and there are a couple of variables that come into play when it comes to their lifespan.
-Harder pad compounds such as race-specific pads can wear a rotor faster and of course, harsh and coarse conditions can add to the rate of wear.
-All rotors have a minimum thickness and once that's reached, the rotor will need replacing.
+Your brake rotors are also consumable, and a couple of variables come into play when it comes to their lifespan.
+Harder pad compounds, such as race-specific pads, can wear a rotor faster, and, of course, harsh and coarse conditions can add to the rate of wear.
+All rotors have a minimum thickness, and once that's reached, the rotor will need replacing.

-Finally, all brakes are full of internal seals, pistons, and other gubbins which will eventually need servicing.
-While this may sound daunting, it may be years until this needs to happen but if your brake is consistently allowing air into the system, even after the most thorough bleed, it's probably time for a full service.
+Finally, all brakes are full of internal seals, pistons, and other gubbins, which will eventually need servicing.
+While this may sound daunting, it may be years until this needs to happen, but if your brake is consistently allowing air into the system, even after the most thorough bleed, it's probably time for a full service.

 Which brakes are better: SRAM or Shimano?

 Brakes like SRAM's tend to offer more modulation at the expense of the sharpest feel.
-Power is still similar but it's spread across a wider powerband.
+Power is still similar, but it's spread across a wider powerband.